 - It can help ensure that your business' status as an LLC will be legitimate and more respected by a court when considering your limited personal liability.

 - It can resolve conflicts between owners before they arise.

 - It avoids the default rules that would be imposed by the state absent an operating agreement.

 What securities laws impact LLCs?

 By definition, a security is an investment in a profit-making enterprise that is not run or controlled by the investor.
 Therefore, if you plan to have more than one owner (member) in your LLC, you may have to worry about securities laws.

 If ownership interests in your business will be considered securities by the SEC, you must ensure that you qualify for an exemption before you take money from investors.
 If you cannot qualify for the exemption, you must register the sale of the interest in your LLC with the state and the federal SEC.

 Get Professional Legal Help With Your LLC

-While many of your state's LLC forms can be completed without the help of a lawyer, but if you want to DIY, it can be beneficial to go through a reputable online business formation service.
-If you have questions about your state's laws and your obligations surrounding them may require the help of a legal expert.
+Many of your state's LLC forms can be completed without the help of a lawyer, but if you want to DIY, it can be beneficial to go through a reputable online business formation service.
+If you have questions about your state's laws and your obligations surrounding them, you may want the help of a legal expert.
 Contact a local small business attorney and get the help you need to navigate business regulations with confidence.